Michael Saylor Eyes More Bitcoin Amid Market Crash Chaos

 5 Things to Consider Before Buying Bitcoin Now

-If you’re thinking about buying Bitcoin during this dip, evaluate these five factors first:
+If you’re tempted to buy Bitcoin during this dip, hold off until you’ve evaluated these five critical factors:

 Why This Market Reset Could Be Good News